-All divers should be properly trained and certified prior to the use of any Kirby Morgan products.
+All divers should be properly trained prior to the use of any Kirby Morgan products.

-The use of Kirby Morgan diving helmets will vary with the type of work and environmental conditions.
-The basic procedures of donning and doffing the helmets will be similar.
+The use of Kirby Morgan diving helmets and BandMasks® will vary with the type of work and environmental conditions.
+The basic procedures of donning and doffing the helmets and Band-Masks® will be similar.

 Divers that are familiar and trained in the use of previous Kirby Morgan helmets and BandMasks; i.e., Navy MK.
-21 helmet or the SuperLite® helmets, will find that all Kirby Morgan diving helmets and BandMasks® have the breathing system controls located in the same position.
-The operation of these helmets will also be similar.
+21 helmet, the SuperLite® helmets and KMB 8, 9, 10, the Navy MK 1 mask,, will find that all Kirby Morgan diving helmets and BandMasks® have the breathing system controls located in the same position.
+The operation of these helmets and BandMasks® will also be similar.
 The diver must be tended at the surface at all times by a trained, qualified commercial diving tender.